natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20I.md

 * Frontal 50 mm weak spot (machine gun port)
 * Turret and hull roof armour is somewhat thin
 * Priority target by planes due to size and bad reverse speed
+* Exposed tracks leave you incredibly vulnerable to being immobilized

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->